MontyNum/3_bars/README.md

 **get_closest_bar(***data, longitude, latitude***)**

     Receives data (a Python object), longitude and latitude of interesting location.
+Longitude must be lie within [-90;90] and latitude - [-180;180].
 The function returns a list of bars that are the closest to the location (if their distances are equal).